 In a previous post describing challenges to creating a Done Increment, I identified impediments as one of those challenges.
 More specifically, NOT removing the impediments makes it difficult to create a Done Increment.
 Scrum Teams will always face impediments because the work is complex and dynamic.
 The question is whether we tackle those impediments or live with them.

-An impediment is anything that is slowing down or blocking a team from delivering working software.
+An impediment is anything that is slowing down or blocking a team from delivering quality Increments of value.
 Impediments could be related to technology, process, or people.
 It is easy to get overwhelmed by the expectations of delivering more product features faster and feel like there is no time for implementing improvements.
 However, removing impediments helps improve workflow and can result in higher quality and easier delivery of enhancements in the long-term.

 5 Challenges Tackling Impediments

 1 - The team is not empowered.

 I talked about team empowerment related to the challenge of team ownership.
 Empowerment comes into play again here.
 When a team cannot make decisions about how they do their work, their ability to improve is limited.
 Their ability to adapt to change is limited.
 Their ability to take advantage of opportunities is limited.

 - Make the Developer accountability explicit.
 They instill quality as they turn the Product Backlog into Increments of value.
 And as professionals, they are expected to do this to the best of their ability.
 This means they must manage and improve upon their processes, tools, and interactions to be more effective in delivery.

 - Coach management on how to create an environment of empowerment.

 - Question how we do things.
 This could be processes or practices that the team owns or something that exists in the organization.
 Asking bold and outrageous questions can help your team step into their power.